grafana/loki/docs/sources/setup/install/helm/deployment-guides/aws.md

 # Deploy the Loki Helm chart on AWS

-This guide shows how to deploy a minimally viable Loki in either **microservice** mode on AWS using the Helm chart.
+This guide shows how to deploy a minimally viable Loki in **microservice** mode on AWS using the Helm chart.
 To run through this guide, we expect you to have the necessary tools and permissions to deploy resources on AWS, such as:

 - Full access to EKS (Amazon Elastic Kubernetes Service)
 - Full access to S3 (Amazon Simple Storage Service)
 - Sufficient permissions to create IAM (Identity Access Management) roles and policies

 There are two methods for authenticating and connecting Loki to AWS S3.
 We will guide you through the recommended method of granting access via an IAM role.

+## Considerations

+{{< admonition type="caution" >}}
+This guide was accurate at the time it was last updated on **21st October, 2024**.
+As cloud providers frequently update their services and offerings, as a best practice, you should refer to the [AWS S3 documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) before creating your buckets and assigning roles.
+{{< /admonition >}}

+- **IAM Role:** The IAM role created in this guide is a basic role that allows Loki to read and write to the S3 bucket.
+You may wish to add more granular permissions based on your requirements.

+- **Authentication:** Grafana Loki comes with a basic authentication layer.
+The Loki gateway (NGINX) is exposed to the internet using basic authentication in this example.
+NGINX can also be replaced with other open-source reverse proxies.
+Refer to [Authentication](https://grafana.com/docs/loki/<LOKI_VERSION/operations/authentication/) for more information.

+- **Retention:** The retention period is set to 28 days in the `values.yaml` file.
+You may wish to adjust this based on your requirements.

+- **Costs:** Running Loki on AWS will incur costs.
+Make sure to monitor your usage and costs to avoid any unexpected bills.
+In this guide we have used a simple EKS cluster with 3 nodes and m5.xlarge instances.
+You may wish to adjust the instance types and number of nodes based on your workload.

 ## Prerequisites